 Trekking poles are most useful when you have a good amount of vertical change on the course.
 You should use the poles for stability when you’re going downhill and as a way of coping with the quickened pace when you run downhill.

 Going uphill, you can use the poles for both stability and propulsion.
 Make sure that your pole strike and foot strike are aligned so that the upper body is helping you do the work.
 You should be matched up step for step.

 When to Put Away Trekking Poles

-You don’t really need trekking poles when you’re on flat terrain or easy downhills, so take this time to enjoy nature and not bother with the gear.
-When your poles are not in use, you can carry them in your hands for short periods or you can attach them to your pack or backpack to be hands-free.
+You don’t really need trekking poles when you’re on flat terrain or easy downhills.
+Take this time to enjoy nature and not bother with the gear.
+When your poles are not in use, you can carry them in your hands or attach them to your pack to be hands-free.

 Trekking Pole Techniques

-Like much of running and hiking, it all comes down to personal preference, and there are a variety of different techniques that you can use.
+Like much of running and hiking, it all comes down to personal preference.
+There are a variety of different techniques that you can use.
 Depending on the pace you want to maintain and how much effort you want to exert, pick the technique that’s best for you.

 This means using the left pole when stepping or running forward with the right foot and vice versa.
 If you’re walking, this is likely what you’ll typically do.

 Double pole means using both poles at the same time.
 This is useful when you are on very steep terrain and need two extra points of contact.